Miepee/Akatori-feedback/README.md

 # Submit Issues
 To submit issues, or something that's not quite right, head over to the [issues](https://github.com/akatori-game/feedback/issues/new/choose) page and click "Bug report".

+# Shoutouts
+[Miepee](https://github.com/Miepee) for helping us get started and raising all of the issues posted in Discord!